 This allows you to create content on your website and design it any way you like.

-To lock your premium content behind a paywall, you’ll need MemberPress.
-It is the best WordPress membership plugin that allows you to easily restrict content based on a user’s subscription plan.
+To put your premium content behind a paywall, you’ll need a plugin such as MemberPress.
+In our opinion, MemberPress is the best WordPress membership plugin since you can easily restrict content based on a user’s subscription plan.

-Unlike Substack, where you can have only one subscription plan for all users, you can create multiple subscription levels with different benefits.
+Unlike Substack, where you can have only one subscription plan for all users, MemberPress lets you create multiple subscription levels with different benefits.

 To send newsletters, you’ll need to connect WordPress to an email marketing service.
-We recommend Constant Contact, which is the best email platform for small businesses.
+We recommend Constant Contact, as it’s a great email platform for small businesses (check out our Constant Contact review for more information).

-However, with WordPress, you can choose any email newsletter platform like Brevo (formerly Sendinblue), Drip, Kit, Mailchimp, and more.
+However, with WordPress, you have the freedom to choose from many different email newsletter platforms like Brevo (formerly Sendinblue), Drip, Kit, Mailchimp, and more.

-For details, see our article on how to create a paid newsletter in WordPress, which has step-by-step instructions for beginners.
+For step-by-step instructions, see our article on how to create a paid newsletter in WordPress.

 Winner: Substack